alcotticus/alcotticus.github.io/_pages/about.md

 About Me
 ======
 I'm Rayna, a recent graduate of the International Baccalaureate Diploma Programme at Anglo-Chinese School (Independent), having sat for the November 2024 examination session.
-Currently, I'm looking to further develop my programming skills while awaiting entry to a electrical and mechanical engineering course in the Fall 2025 cycle.
+Currently, I'm looking to further develop my programming skills while awaiting entry to an electrical and mechanical engineering course in the Fall 2025 cycle.
 I hope to channel my enthusiasm for problem-solving (particularly in physics!) to find creative and elegant methods useful in real-world applications.

 Education History